 Habitat for Humanity of Greater Los Angeles works in partnership with God, the community, and people in need by building and renovating homes to make affordable home ownership a matter of conscience and action.

 Habitat for Humanity International (HFHI)was founded in 1976 by Millard and Linda Fuller and is headquartered in Americus, Georgia.
 The Greater Los Angeles affiliate of HFH was founded in 1990.
 Affiliates are local 501(c)(3) organizations of HFHI that direct house-building work in their own communities.
-There are 1,500 US affiliates in all 50 states, plus more than 550 international affiliates in over 80 countries.
-Since 1976 HFHI has help built over 400,000 affordable homes and served more than 2 million people around the world.
-HFH GLA has built and rehabilitated more than 350 homes locally for families and individuals since 1990 and over 340 worldwide.
+There are 1,500 US affiliates in all 50 states, as well as affiliates in more than 70 countries.
+Since 1976 HFHI has help built over 800,000 affordable homes and served more than 4 million people around the world.
+HFH GLA has built and rehabilitated more than 900 homes locally and around the world for families and individuals.
 Affiliates raise their own funds to build homes.

 Where does HFH GLA build?